 Rebuild the icon cache via Command Prompt

-If none of the above methods working for you, please use this method to rebuild the icon cache via Command Prompt.
+If none of the above techniques working for you, please use this method to rebuild the icon cache via Command Prompt.

-Step 4: Click File menu of Task Manager, click Run new task, enter CMD.exe and then click OK button to open Command Prompt.
+Step 4: Click the File menu of Task Manager, click Run new task, enter CMD.exe, and then click OK button to open Command Prompt.

 CD /d %userprofile%\AppData\Local